Share this article

 Katie Greer | January 11, 2018

-Right on Crime joined President Trump for a listening session on prison reform, Thursday, January 11th.
+This historical moment can be drawn back to President Trump’s listening session on prison reform that included Right on Crime, Thursday, January 11th.
 This comes after several months of meetings with Trump’s Senior Advisor, Jared Kushner, on how rehabilitative programs, such as job training, can help former offenders get back on their feet as they reenter society.

 Right on Crime was represented by our Signatory and President of Texas Public Policy Foundation, Brooke Rollins.
 Rollins spoke about the Texas success story where crime was cut 31 percent and a total of ten prisons were shuttered after enacting criminal justice reform.
 She underlined that the need for strong reentry programs can be seen in the sheer number of people leaving prison each year.
 “When you think about 95 percent of those folks… coming back out into communities…What can we do as a society to make sure that they are reintegrated at a successful rate?”

 Studies show that former offenders who are able to find meaningful work are less likely to reoffend.
 Reducing barriers to employment, such as occupational licensing laws, further help offenders make the most at their second chance.
 “All the policy issues we’ve discussed with the administration have a conservative orientation,” said Right on Crime Director Derek Cohen, “Faith is going to be an integral part of any reentry plan.”
 The President’s unprecedented meeting signifies that the American value of redemption still persists.
 By implementing evidence-based reentry programs at the federal level, we can help returned citizens choose a more productive path, strengthening public safety nationally.